Buddhist rock carving in Manglawar

 Manglawar (or Manglor) valley in Pakistan is situated about 9 km to North East of Mingora, at the point where a number of side valleys descend from the watershed range to the east.
 The valley has a number of Buddhist reliefs and sculptures, the best known of which is the Shakhorai Buddha.

 The valley's archaeological importance

 The Swat Valley contained a large number of monasteries, forming a sacred landscape where images, sculptures and inscriptions welcomed pilgrims as they entered the valley.
 Some scholars believe that the valley is the site of Oddiyana, a small medieval kingdom that played a crucial role in the development and dissemination of Vajrayana Buddhism, and the homeland of the sages Indrabhūti and Padmasambhava.

 As one enters the sub-valley of Manglawar its importance is immediately revealed with the huge and well known rock relief of the Shakhorai Buddha.
-The importance of sub-valley Manglawar can be judged from the accounts of Sir.
-Aural Stein, he says:
+The importance of sub-valley Manglawar can be judged from the accounts of Aurel Stein, who writes:

 This valley has much potential of Buddhist sacred areas, inscriptions and rock reliefs.
 Four areas were most of reliefs are concentrated have already been reported, among them are: